I am pleased to announce that we have recently released a slew of new Hardcaml libraries!

 arithmetic operations.
 It provides a rich set of rounding and

-clamping modes, and seperate signed and unsigned types.
+clamping modes, and separate signed and unsigned types.

 Using the libraries